JasonHyun/MiFoodTech/design/design-journey.md

 > Explain and/or provide annotated sketches of the interactivity you will implement for your site.
 > Explain how the interactivity improves the usability of the site and helps the site's audiences meet their goals.

+#### Home:
-Home: There is a slideshow/timed carosuel beneath the header that gives the audience of potential investors a sense of what to expect as they navigate through the website.
+There is a slideshow/timed carosuel beneath the header that gives the audience of potential investors a sense of what to expect as they navigate through the website.
 There are left and right arrows that lead to the next slide if the users want to skim through the slides, and indicator dots that show the user which slide they are on.
 The image being displayed will change after a specific time interval and the active indicator dot will also change position.
 The interactivity improves the usability of the site and helps the audience of potential investors to meet their goal of understanding MiFoodTech's product and how it is unique with engaging large images that tell MiFoodTech's story which help form the first impression the audience has of the company.

+####Team:
-Team: this page will allow for users to click on either the names or headshots of the team's members, which will cause a pop-up banner to show up.
+this page will allow for users to click on either the names or headshots of the team's members, which will cause a pop-up banner to show up.
 Said banner will include the same headshot and name of the member, as well as more detailed descriptions of who they are and what they do in the team.

+####Market/Industry Outlook:
+This page will allow for the users to click on  different sections of the market sizing graph to learn about what they stand for and why they are significant.
+The labels of the sections will be like buttons themselves and when clicked on, little pop up boxes will appear.

 ### Final Design (Milestone 2)
 > Include the final sketches for **each** of your site's pages.